 In 2010, the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act ("Health Reform Law"), was passed into law.
 As enacted, the Health Reform Law reforms, among other things, certain aspects of health insurance.
-The Health Reform Law could increase our healthcare costs, adversely impacting the Company's earnings.
+The Health Reform Law may continue to increase our healthcare costs, adversely impacting the Company's earnings.